hiconic-os/tribefire.cortex.documentation/getting-started-doc/src/intro/details/configuration.md

 One of the main tasks of the sdk is to facilitate the setup of [devenv](dev-environment.md)`s.
 While the SDK provides the main tools, a devenv is your everyday's development environment for your concrete project.

-A new devenv can be created with `jinni create-dev-env <name>` and will come with a dedicated `artifacts/repository-configuration.yaml` and also a default eclipse workspace configuration in `eclipse-workspace`.
+A new devenv can be created with `jinni create-dev-env <name>` and will come with a dedicated `artifacts/repository-configuration.yaml` and also a default Eclipse workspace configuration in `eclipse-workspace`.

 You may tune the generation of new devenvs to your requirements by modifying the SDK `tools/jinni/conf/dev-env-generator-config.yaml`:

-- **eclipseWorkspaceTemplate** is the path to your desired eclipse workspace template configuration.
+- **eclipseWorkspaceTemplate** is the path to your desired Eclipse workspace template configuration.
 The SDK provides a suited version with many good settings in `templates/eclipse-workspace`, which therefore is the default.

 - **repoConfTemplate** is the path to your repository-configuration template.
 The SDK comes with `templates/repository-configuration-devenv-hiconic-os.yaml`, which points at the `GitHub` Maven repository of [hiconic-os](https://github.com/hiconic-os) and requires a [Personal Access Token](https://github.com/settings/tokens) with (at least) `read:packages` scope for the `GITHUB_READ_PACKAGES_TOKEN` environment variable.